SAP/terraform-provider-btp/docs/resources/subaccount_subscription.md

   Subscribes a subaccount to a multitenant application.
   Custom or partner-developed applications are currently not supported.
   Tip:
-  You must be assigned to the subaccount admin role.
+  You must be assigned to the admin role of the subaccount.
 ---

 # btp_subaccount_subscription (Resource)